Simon Stevens: NHS reform

-He has told the BBC that the COVID-19 pandemic has accelerated the move to integrated care: "People have said this was the biggest health challenge since World War Two.
-It was in preparation for the Blitz in 1939 that hospitals started working together in Emergency Medical Service which became the embryonic NHS.
-You could argue that over the last twelve months the way the NHS has mobilised for the vaccination programme, and also the way hospitals worked together to ensure patients got the intensive care they needed, together with better working with community services and local government - that sets the blueprint for the next phase of our NHS."From April 2021 the whole of England is now covered by Integrated Care Systems responsible for improving population health, cutting inequalities, and joining up local services.

-Stevens has prioritised the modernisation of primary care, mental health and cancer care having commissioned an independent national taskforce led by Sir Harpal Kumar the chief executive of Cancer Research UK.
-Breast cancer deaths have subsequently fallen faster than in other large European countries and outcomes are estimated to have caught up with or surpassed the European average.
-In 2015 he commissioned the independent Five Year Forward View for mental health, chaired by Paul Farmer the head of MIND.
-He subsequently introduced shorter waiting times standards for mental health services, directed that each year local mental health spending must rise faster than overall NHS funding growth, and then extended that commitment to primary care and community health funding.
-He has however recently challenged the longstanding assumption that this will mean there is a need for fewer hospital beds.
+He was responsible for the Five Year Forward View produced by NHS England in October 2014 to achieve what Stevens labelled the "triple integration" of primary and specialist care, physical and mental health services, and NHS and social care.
+He has argued that government pay freezes for NHS staff, made to achieve cost savings, threatened the NHS's ability to recruit and argued that NHS wages should keep pace with the private sector.
+Stevens has prioritised the modernisation of mental health and cancer care He subsequently introduced shorter waiting times standards for mental health services, directed that each year local mental health spending must rise faster than overall NHS funding growth, He has however challenged the longstanding assumption that this will mean there is a need for fewer hospital beds.
 Given increasing concerns about young people's mental health and eating disorders, he voiced concern on the BBC's Andrew Marr Show about cosmetic surgery adverts during ITV's Love Island series.
 Shortly after, ITV's chief executive agreed to reconsider the ads, and the Advertising Standards Authority went on to ban them.
 He has suggested that social media companies might be asked to contribute to funding improved mental health support for young people.
 He has announced a dedicated confidential national mental health support service for NHS doctors, and 40 new mental health hubs for NHS staff affected by the COVID-19 pandemic.